 First person: Curiosity at home

-More questions, greater initiative – these are observations Ms Kirenjit Kaur of Meridian Primary School made about her students during Home-Based Learning.
-She reflects on how the home environment stimulates curiosity, and how teachers can seize the opportunity to broaden students’ learning.
+Ms Kirenjit Kaur of Meridian Primary noticed increased curiosity in students during Home-Based Learning.
+She explores how the home setting sparks inquisitiveness and suggests ways teachers can leverage this to expand students’ educational horizons.

 An ice tray, a bowl, a cup full of water.
 These are some of the different “apparatus” my students used in their experiments for a Science lesson during Home-Based Learning (HBL) in April.